moby/moby/CONTRIBUTING.md

 # Contributing to Docker

 Want to hack on Docker?
 Awesome!
-There are instructions to get you started on the website: http://docker.io/gettingstarted.html
+Here are instructions to get you started.
 They are probably not perfect, please let us know if anything feels wrong or incomplete.

 ## Contribution guidelines